SRTLab/srt-cookbook/docs/how-to-articles/how-to-simulate-networks-with-netem.md

 ## Installation on CentOS 8.2

-On CentOS 8 it's part of `iproute-tc`
+On **CentOS 8.2** the `iproute-tc` package (including netem) can be installed using following command:

 ```
 sudo yum install iproute-tc
 ```

-RHEL based systems like CentOS 8.2 might need an additional Kernel module, if the look-up of the name for `qdisc` fails, like in example shown below:
+**NOTE**: RHEL-based systems like CentOS 8.2 might need an additional kernel module in order to run netem.
+This would be indicated if, in running netem, the look-up of the name for `qdisc` fails, like in example shown below:

 ```
 sudo tc qdisc add dev enp7s0 root netem delay 10ms 10ms loss 2% rate 12mbit
 Error: Specified qdisc not found.
 ```

-The modules `kernel-modules-extra` and `kernel-debug-modules-extra` can be installed with following command:
+In such a case, install the modules `kernel-modules-extra` and `kernel-debug-modules-extra` with following command:

 ```
 sudo yum install kernel-debug-modules-extra kernel-modules-extra